Director Dispute Over Liquidation

 When resolving director disputes, a combination of mediation, negotiation, buyouts, and share transfers may be employed.

-In cases of insolvent liquidations, it is crucial to prioritize the interests of the company’s creditors above all else.
+In cases of insolvent liquidations, it is crucial to prioritise the interests of the company’s creditors above all else.

 Mediation and Negotiation